Credits and Grades

 - Skidmore Programs

-- Approved Programs (including Skidmore in London)
+- Approved Programs and Skidmore in France

 Credits earned on approved programs are pre-approved for transfer as elective credits and may be applied towards major, minor, and distribution requirements.
 You must receive pre-approval for all courses you would like to count toward any of these requirements.
 All credit for 300-level courses will be counted toward meeting Skidmore's general maturity-level credit requirement.
 If you would like any courses to count toward major maturity-level requirements, you must receive prior approval from the department chair.
 You must take all classes for a grade.
 Credit will be transferred only for courses in which you have earned a grade of "C" or better.
 The grades you earn on an approved program will appear on your Skidmore transcript but will not be computed in your GPA.